Categories

 Do you take part in Library Reads, the monthly list of best books selected by librarians only?
 We’ve made it easy for you to find eligible diverse titles to nominate.
 Kelly Jensen has a guide to discovering upcoming diverse books, and Edelweiss has a new catalog dedicated to diverse titles, which is managed by Early Word Galley Chatter Vicki Nesting.
 Check it out!

-a black and white cat sitting on the edge of a bathtub
+a brown tabby cat and a black and white cat snuggling on a bed

-Well, that’s all for me.
-I’ll be back on Friday!
+Well, that’s all I’ve got for today.
+Check back on Friday!

 —Katie McLain Horner, @kt_librarylady on Twitter.